 The hipcntl command line for setting the source's connection timeout did not contain a valid setting.
-Valid settings are milliseconds entered in decimal format (for example, hipcntl stimeo 1000 sets the timeout to 1 second).
+Valid settings for the timeout value are milliseconds entered in decimal format (for example, hipcntl stimeo 1000 sets the timeout to 1000 milliseconds or 1 second).